syncfusion-content/xamarin-docs/Xamarin/SfListView/ViewAppearance.md

 ListView supports to change the flow of text from right to left direction by setting the `FlowDirection` property.
 It will support in Xamarin.Forms version 3.0 and above.

-Follow the code example for Android, iOS and macOS platform.

 {% tabs %}
 {% highlight xaml %}
 <ContentPage xmlns:syncfusion="clr-namespace:Syncfusion.ListView.XForms;assembly=Syncfusion.SfListView.XForms">